Robust Bayes-Like Estimation: Rho-Bayes estimation: Connexion with classical Bayes estimators

-Given a prior $\pi$ on $(\overline{S},\sS)$, we consider both the usual Bayes posterior distribution $\pi^{L}_{\!\gX}$ and our $\rho$-posterior distribution $\pi_{\!\gX}$ given by~\eref{Eq-psB} with $\beta=4$.
+We consider on $(\overline{S},h)$ the Borel $\sigma$-algebra $\sS$ and, given a prior $\pi$ on $(\overline{S},\sS)$, we consider both the usual Bayes posterior distribution $\pi^{L}_{\!\gX}$ and our $\rho$-posterior distribution $\pi_{\!\gX}$ given by~\eref{Eq-psB} with $\beta=4$.
 A natural question is whether these two distributions are similar or not, at least asymptotically when $n$ tends to $+\infty$.
 This question is suggested by the fact, proven in Section~5.1 of BBS, that, under suitable regularity assumptions, the maximum likelihood estimator is a $\rho$-estimator, at least asymptotically.